What is cardiotocography?

-Record the number of contractions present in a 10 minute period – e.g. 3 in 10
+Next, you need to record the number of contractions present in a 10 minute period.

-Each big square is equal to 1 minute, so look at how many contractions occurred within 10 squares.
+Each big square on the example CTG chart below is equal to 1 minute, so look at how many contractions occurred within 10 big squares.

 Individual contractions are seen as peaks on the part of the CTG monitoring uterine activity.